 Qi circulates through the human body via channels (“meridians”), which lead to the different organs and body systems.
 If connections between elements are cut and meridians are blocked, the flow of energy is interrupted which may cause discomfort, pain, and, eventually, illnesses.
 TCM offers different treatments that unblock the meridians and support the natural flow of energy and blood.

-The Yin and Yan concept is also applicable to the human body, mind and spirit.
+The Yin and Yang concept is also applicable to the human body, mind and spirit.
 As one might imagine, keeping these two aspects in harmony is a constant struggle.
 Many forces from the outside, for example stress, a lack of sleep or poor nutrition, challenge this harmony, causing an imbalance of Yin and Yan while threatening one’s well being.
 TCM teaches patients how to balance their body, mind and spirit to gain mental and physical strength.

 Nature has a self-healing capacity.
 Entire ecosystems have the power to overcome disturbances like fires, bacteria or fungal attacks and establish a new healthy habitat.
 The human body has the same regenerative powers.
 Whoever has suffered from a broken leg knows what these powers are capable of.